InteractiveAdvertisingBureau/Global-Privacy-Platform/Sections/EEA/GPPExtension: IAB Europe TCF.md

   <tr>
   <td>UseNonStandardStacks</td>
   <td>Boolean</td>
-  <td>1 CMP used non-IAB standard stacks during consent gathering<br><br>0 IAB standard stacks were used<br><br> Setting this to 1 means that a publisher-run CMP – that is still IAB Europe registered – is using customized Stack descriptions and not the standard stack descriptions defined in the [Policies](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/) (Appendix A section E).
+  <td>1 CMP used non-IAB standard stacks during consent gathering<br><br>0 IAB standard stacks were used<br><br> Setting this to 1 means that a publisher-run CMP – that is still IAB Europe registered – is using customized Stack descriptions and not the standard stack descriptions defined in the <a href="https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/">Policies</a> (Appendix A section E).
 A CMP that services multiple publishers sets this value to 0.</td>
   </tr>
   <tr>
     <td>SpecialFeatureOptIns</td>